advenn/adven-blog/content/about/_index.md

 Since August 2026 I'm working as Senior Software Developer (Golang) at Grid Dynamics Poland office.

-I'm interested in high load distributed apps. logd and ursus are my attempts to create platforms that are fast and efficient.
+I'm passionate about high load distributed apps.
+I use golang, and learning rust.
+For now, logd and ursus are my attempts to create platforms that are fast and efficient.

 ## Technical stack